prabin544/Bracketeers/README.md

 * Links

 ## About our project
 This is the bracketeers app that engages the user to play and win an international sports bracket.
+It was built to allow users to pass time and watch their favorite country take the title.

 ## How this works
 step one: